balinterdi/emberconf2017-resources/labsessions/03_security.md

+TODO ENABLE BINARY IN FILTER TO SEE GOOGLE RESPONSE

 # Choose your flows wisely

 Many OAuth 2.0 tutorials advise the use of the *Implicit Grant* flow, also known as the *two-legged* flow.
 This flow is straightforward, and seems a lot easier to implement than the *Authorization Code* flow, also known as the *three legged* flow.